-♦ AES/SHA-based manual file crypto-synchronizer for cloud transfers and remote storage, cryptographic and transport modules are separate ♦
+♦ AES/SHA-based file synchronizer for cloud transfers and remote storage, cryptographic and transport modules are separate ♦

 Sic ego nec sine te,